 وَآَتُوا النِّسَاءَ صَدُقَاتِهِنَّ نِحْلَةً فَإِنْ طِبْنَ لَكُمْ عَنْ شَيْءٍ مِنْهُ نَفْسًا فَكُلُوهُ هَنِيئًا مَرِيئًا

 “And give the women (on marriage) their mehr (properties/gifts) generously.”
 (An-Nisa/The Women 4:4)

-Evaluating the 2nd and 6th verses of chapter An-Nisa together with the verse above concludes that the orphans who are at the marriageable age must be able to receive and manage their properties on their own.
+Evaluating the verses of Surah an-Nisa, and al-An’am together, we conclude that the orphans who are at the marriageable age must be able to receive and manage their properties on their own.
 That is, they must have matured; i.e. mentally developed.
 So, having attained maturity is compulsory for marriage besides having reached puberty.

 The maturity period starts after puberty, but its time may vary from person to person.
 For example; person “A” may have reached the age of puberty, at the same time as the “age of maturity” but person “B” may have not reached the “age of maturity” although a few years had passed after puberty.
 The parents or the guardian will decide whether the person is at a marriageable age or not.
 Therefore our religion declares that it is not allowed to marry without the permission of a guardian and also declares null and void these kinds of marriages.

 It is compulsory according to the Quran that the spouses-to-be are chaste.
 The words “muhsan (مُحْصَن)” and “muhsanat (مُحْصَنَات) are used to refer to chaste men and women: